Cheek Filler In Bournemouth?

 What Happens During The Cheek Filler Treatment?

 When you arrive at our Bournemouth clinic, we will welcome you and make sure you feel comfortable.
-If you have any questions or want us to explain any part of the procedure, we will be happy to do this.
+If you have any questions, feel free to ask.
+We will then walk you through the procedure, so that you understand exactly what will happen.

-Only when you are ready, we will start the procedure.
+Only when you are ready, we will begin.

-It takes about 15 minutes before the cream numbs your skin, so we will patiently about 15 minutes before starting with the injections.
+It takes about 20-30 minutes before the cream gets active, so we will patiently wait before starting with the injections.